Unclaimed Life Insurance Benefits

 The Illinois Treasurer’s Office, over the objection of many insurers, instigated an investigation into unpaid life insurance benefits.
 According to the Chicago Tribute report, The Kemper Corporation, with three subsidiaries selling insurance policies in Illinois, refused to allow the audit and instead filed suit against the State of Illinois alleging the State Treasurer exceeded his authority by even requesting the audit.

-As a result of the investigation and the audits that were conducted, the Governor recently signed a law, effective January 1, 2017, that will require insurers to take steps to locate beneficiaries.
+As a result of the investigation and the audits that were conducted, the Governor signed a law, that was effective January 1, 2017, that will require insurers to take steps to locate beneficiaries.
 Kemper is concerned this law will interfere with the company’s claim process handling and will have a “material adverse effect on the company’s profitability.”
 The State Treasurer was not terribly concerned about Kemper whose 2014 and 2015 combined revenue equaled more than a billion dollars.

 Findings of the Investigation

-The Illinois Treasuer’s Office audited approximately 40 life insurance companies to see how many policies had never paid benefits after the death of the insured.
+The Illinois Treasurer’s Office audited approximately 40 life insurance companies to see how many policies had never paid benefits after the death of the insured.
 The audit went back as far as 2011 and found more than $550 million in unpaid death benefits!
 Some insurers bank the money and then earn millions of dollars of interest “which they then include into their profit margins.”

 Even in cases where the insurer confirmed a person was deceased so “no longer eligible to receive that investment income” from an annuity, the company did not take the next natural step and pay the death benefit.
 When there was no beneficiary request, the company just kept the money for itself.
 There was no law or mechanism in place that required the insurers to locate beneficiaries.
 The burden was on the beneficiary to claim the benefit.
 Legislation has now been passed, and the bill signed into law, that will remedy this situation.